 Self-control is the

-chief element of self-respect; self-respect is the cheilf element of courage.
+chief element of self-respect; self-respect is the chief element of courage.

-Self-control is one of the makrs of a mature person; it applies to control of
+Self-control is one of the marks of a mature person; it applies to control of

-language, physical treatment of others, and the cravving of the body.
+language, physical treatment of others, and the craving of the body.

 ability to discipline ourselves to delay gratification in the short term